 Jumpstart Our Business Startups Act (JOBS) Act

-Jumpstart Our Business Startups Act, commonly referred to with the acronym JOBS Act, is an act of the United States Congress that reduced regulatory requirements for small businesses from some provisions of the U.S Securities law.
-The bill allowed such companies to have a lesser strict set of disclosure for an initial public offering (IPO) and legitimized the soliciting of capital through crowdfunding over the internet.
+Jumpstart Our Business Startups Act, commonly referred to as the acronym JOBS Act, is an act of the United States Congress that reduced regulatory requirements for small businesses from some provisions of the U.S Securities law.
+The bill allowed such companies to have a less-strict set of disclosure for an initial public offering (IPO) and legitimized the soliciting of capital through crowdfunding over the internet.

 Before the enactment of the JOBS Act, the Securities and Exchange Commission (SEC) had declared crowdfunding illegal.
 Also, all companies required to have minimum gross revenue of one billion dollars, and further give full disclosure on governance and internal controls before going public.